 The refrigerant is the most important part of an air conditioning system.
 Without it, your entire AC unit becomes a useless piece of junk.
 However, it is also the most overlooked part of the air conditioner.
-Unfortunately, refrigerant leak is a common problem that many AC service Maui are often called in to fix every now and then.
+Unfortunately, the refrigerant leak is a common problem that many AC service Maui are often called in to fix every now and then.

 The refrigerant is a mixture of chemicals that course through the copper coils.
-It absorbs heat from your indoor air before becoming a high pressure liquid that is transported outside.
+It absorbs heat from your indoor air before becoming a high-pressure liquid that is transported outside.
 A fan then blows hot air over the coils, and that’s why you feel that hot stream of air if you’re standing in front of the back of your AC.
 The refrigerant then turns from a high-pressure liquid to a low-pressure gas.
-If you remember high school physics, gas cools down as it expands.
+If you remember high school physics, the gas cools down as it expands.
 Another fan blows air over the cool coils to stream cool air into your rooms.

 Loss of refrigerant is the eventual consequence of the gradual breakdown of the structural integrity of your AC.
 This may not seem much of a problem, but refrigerant leaks can be hazardous.
 The mix of chemical gases is toxic, and exposure to it can lead to symptoms like seizures and lack of consciousness.